 Habitat/Range: - Pools, swampy forests, and lowland fresh waters in eastern Siberia, and wintering in south Japan, south-east China, and south Korea.

 Breeding Season: - Late April to early July.

 Eggs: - 8 to 10 (pale olive-green colour).

-Notes: - The Baikal Teal is also called the Bimaculate Duck or Squawk Duck and is a dabbling duck.
-It is slightly larger than the Common Teal, and is a dabbling duck.
+Notes: - The Baikal Teal is also called the Bimaculate Duck or Squawk Duck and is a dabbling duck which is slightly larger than the Common Teal.
 The name 'Baikal' comes from the world's deepest lake in Siberia.

 Conservation status (IUCN 3.1):

 Subfamily: Anatinae, Genus: Anas.

 A-B C-F G-L M-R S-Z